Minors + Certificates

 Explore Your Options

-The Tyler School of Art and Architecture offers several minors and certificates in studio arts, design, and architecture-related fields such as community planning.
+The Tyler School of Art and Architecture offers several minors and certificates in studio arts, design and other fields such as community planning and horticultural therapy.
 Tyler also offers certificates for graduate students.

 Give Yourself a Competitive Edge